cardstack/cardstack-documentation/guides/release/data/index.md

 ## Writer

 Writers have three main functions: `create`, `update`, `schemaTypes`, and `delete`.
-You can view the source code for the Writer class [here](https://github.com/cardstack/cardstack/blob/master/packages/hub/writers.js).
+You can view the source code for the Writer class [here](https://github.com/cardstack/cardstack/blob/master/packages/hub/writer.ts).

 ## Searcher

-Searchers handle GET requests to the cache.
-The source code for the Searcher class can be found [here](https://github.com/cardstack/cardstack/blob/master/packages/hub/searchers.js).
+Searchers handle GET requests to the index.

-## Authenticator

-Authentication strategies vary significantly across projects.
-To see a sample authenticator, see the [Portfolio](https://github.com/cardstack/portfolio/blob/master/cards/user/cardstack/authenticator.js) source code.